Kean University: Kean University

 Becoming Kean University of New Jersey on September 26, 1997, Kean soon added the Nathan Weiss Graduate College.
 In 2003, Dawood Farahi was elected president of Kean University by the unanimous vote of the board of trustees.

 Kean University has grown to become the third largest institution of higher education in the State of New Jersey, after Rutgers University and Montclair State University.
 In recent years, besides its campuses in Union and Hillside, New Jersey, the university has recently completed additional expansions to Toms River, New Jersey, which houses an Ocean County satellite campus, as well as the People's Republic of China.
 In 2006, the university announced that it was seeking approval from the Chinese and U.S. educational governing bodies to be the first American university to open an extensive University campus on Chinese soil.
 The new campus is located in Wenzhou, Zhejiang Province, one of the richest, fastest growing Chinese provinces.
 The Chinese campus has a growing student body.

 In 2009, the administration unveiled a major reorganization plan touted as the "first step" in privatizing the university.
-Faculty reacted negatively to the plan, including a 2010 vote of "no confidence."
+Faculty reacted negatively to the plan, including a 2010 vote of no confidence.
 One year later, the university's president, Dawood Farahi came under scrutiny from the Kean Federation of Teachers leadership who accused him of multiple errors on his resumes.

-After hiring an independent law firm to review Farahi's resume, the Board of Trustees of Kean University voted 7-4 (with one abstention) to retain him as president of the university.
+After hiring an independent law firm to review Farahi's resume, the Board of Trustees of Kean University voted 7-4 with one abstention to retain him as president of the university.
 The following year, in April 2012, the NCAA accused the university of "major violations" and placed all of its sports teams on probation.
 This turmoil attracted the attention of the university's regional accreditor who initially demanded answers from the university in 2011 and briefly placed the university on probation in 2012.

-On May 11, 2020, Lamont Repollet, Ed.D., was selected as the 18th president of Kean University by the Kean University Board of Trustees.
+On May 11, 2020, Lamont Repollet was selected as the 18th president of Kean University by the Kean University Board of Trustees.